Rail transport in China: People's Republic of China (1949–)

 After the establishment of the People's Republic of China, the new government under Mao Zedong invested heavily in the railway network.
+The Ministry of Railway's railroad building was important in China's national industrialization campaigns, mass mobilization, and military logistics.
+Academic Elisabeth Köll writes that during the Mao era, the Ministry's railways "represented the speed, economic efficiency, punctuality, discipline, technological advances, professionalism, dedication, and heroism necessary to promote the ideals of the party and the government at large."

 From the 1950s to the 70s, lines, especially those in western China, were expanded.
 One example is the 1900 km railway from Lanzhou to Ürümqi, which was built between 1952 and 1962.
 In Southwestern China, where difficult terrain prevails, several mountain railways were constructed, such as the Baoji–Chengdu railway, built in the 1950s, and the Chengkun railway, built in the 1970s.
 The railway to Tibet, one of the highest in the world, was finally completed and opened to the public in 2006.
 Today, every province-level entity of China, with the exception of Macau, is connected to the railway network.

 Not only has the Chinese railway network expanded in size since 1949, but it has also seen great technological advances.
 Before the 1980s, most of the railways were powered by steam.
 China's first diesel locomotive, the Dongfeng, was introduced in 1958 and their first production model diesel, the DF4, was introduced in 1969.
 However, the early dieselization efforts were slowed by problems with the early DF4s and steam locomotive production continued into the late 1980s.
 During the 1980s and 90s, diesel and electric locomotives replaced the steam engines on main lines.
 However, steam locomotives didn't retire from some provincial railways until the 21st century.
 In December 2005, the world's last regular revenue mainline steam train finished its journey on the Jitong railway, marking the end of the steam era.
 Nevertheless, there are still some steam locomotives used in the industrial railways in China.